 The Patrologia Latina Database is an electronic version of the first edition of Jacques-Paul Migne's Patrologia Latina, published between 1844 and 1855, and the four volumes of indexes published between 1862 and 1865.
 The Patrologia Latina comprises the works of the Church Fathers from Tertullian in 200 AD to the death of Pope Innocent III in 1216.
 The database contains the complete Patrologia Latina, including all prefatory material, original texts, critical apparatus and indexes.
 Migne's column numbers are included.

 Extensive and growing database of texts written in Greek, particularly ancient and medieval works, based on scholarly editions.
 They can be displayed in Greek fonts or the Roman alphabet; there are links to English translations.
-Please note: you have to register with a username and password in order to access content.
-Once registered, you can save your searches, among other benefits.
+NOTE: users must create an account in order to access the subscription portion of this resource

 The print MED, completed in 2001, has been described as "the greatest achievement in medieval scholarship in America."
 Its 15,000 pages offer a comprehensive analysis of lexicon and usage for the period 1100-1500, based on the analysis of a collection of over three million citation slips, the largest collection of this kind available.
 This electronic version of the MED preserves all the details of the print MED, but goes far beyond this, by converting its contents into an enormous database, searchable in ways impossible within any print dictionary.